abdrahmansoltan/Learning-Notes/JavaScript/06-JS-Modules & task-runners.md

 - As our program grows bigger, it may contain many lines of code.
 Instead of putting everything in a single file, you can use `modules` to separate codes in separate files as per their functionality.
 This makes our code organized and easier to maintain.
 - `Module` is a file that contains code to perform a specific task.
 A module may contain variables, functions, classes etc.
+- As of `ES2022`, `Top-level await` is supported in modules.
+This means that we can use `await` at the top level of a module without any wrapper function with `async` keyword.
+  - Note that this will only work if the module is loaded as an `ES module` (using `import` or `type="module"`).
+  - also, note that this will block the execution of the module until the promise is resolved. (not recommended ❌)
+    - one use of it is to await the return of a promise from a function in the module. so that the module will be loaded only after the promise is resolved and we won't need to use `.then()` in the main script.

 ---